capacitor-community/background-geolocation/README.md

         image), it must have a transparent background.
 To make sure your image is compatible, select "Notification Icons" as the Icon Type when creating the image asset in Android Studio.

+        An incompatible image asset will cause the notification to misbehave in a few telling ways, even if the icon appears correctly:

+          - The notification may be dismissable by the user when it should not be.
+          - Tapping the notification may open the settings, not the app.
+          - The notification text may be incorrect.
     -->
     <string name="capacitor_background_geolocation_notification_icon">
         drawable/ic_tracking